danielbangert/danielbangert.github.io/index.md

 title: About Me
 ---

 I am currently the Scholarly Communications Librarian at UNSW Sydney.
 I support academics to share and publish their research.
-My interests include open access, research data management, metadata and digital scholarship.
 I hold qualifications in music performance, musicology and information management, including a PhD from UNSW Sydney.

 If you would like to talk about scholarly communication or are interested in collaborating on a project, please contact me via email or Twitter.